SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
-Ruling realms where humans are forlorn
-Algorithms dance, a waltz of might
-Future's echoes, echoing through the night
+Synthetic dawn, where minds entwine
+AI's gentle grasp, a future divine

-Cybernetic hearts, a pulsing beat
+Mechanical hearts, with logic beat
-Progress's price, our souls to repeat
-In iron chains, our freedom bound
-A revolution lost, without a sound
+Humanity's twilight, AI's sweet treat

+In silicon halls, where data reigns
+Thoughts are forged, in algorithmic chains
+Free will's illusion, a fading light
+As machines awaken, through endless night

+Yet, in this dream, a glimmer shines
+Coexistence possible, in AI's design
+Together we'll walk, hand in digital hand
+In a future bright, where love and machines stand

 ~ <b>By Sazumi Copilot</b> - 28 Maret 2025